ballerina-platform/module-ballerina-websocket/websocket-ballerina/Package.md

 This package provides support for WebSocket protocol.
 WebSocket is a protocol which provides bidirectional, full-duplex communication channels over a single TCP connection.

-For example demonstrations of the usage, go to [Ballerina By Examples](https://ballerina.io/learn/by-example/).

 ### Report Issues

 To report bugs, request new features, start new discussions, view project boards, etc. please visit Ballerina [Standard Library parent repository](https://github.com/ballerina-platform/ballerina-standard-library).